GiovanniDicanio/WinReg/README.md

 Starting from v6.0.0, the `TryGetXxxxValue` methods return `RegExpected<T>` (which keeps the error information on failure).

-* WinReg v6.2.0 is the latest version that requires Vista+ due to the use of the `RegGetValue` API, which is not available in Windows XP.
-In **v6.3.0** I reimplemented part of the WinReg code to use `RegQueryValueEx` instead of `RegGetValue` for Windows XP compatibility.
+* WinReg v6.2.0 requires Vista+ due to the use of the `RegGetValue` API, which is not available in Windows XP.
+In **v6.3.0-WinXP** I reimplemented part of the WinReg code to use `RegQueryValueEx` instead of `RegGetValue` for Windows XP compatibility.
 (To enable **Windows XP compatibility mode**, `#define GIOVANNI_DICANIO_WINREG_WINDOWS_XP_COMPATIBLE` _before_ including the WinReg.hpp header.)